Coping with Illness and Pain

 Any new loss will retrigger our feelings.
 Our feelings are all categorized in our brain in the same place, just like a single file on a computer so when you open it up, all of the experiences we have had that caused that same feeling, come tumbling out.
 If we haven't processed our feelings from this loss, they will be retriggered when another loss occurs, and they will have the intensity that we left.

-The last stage is acceptance.
-It is when we have adapted our lives to take lives care of ourselves.
-Changing and increasing coping skills, changing exercise and physical activities, changing hobbies and interests, changing daily routine needs, and taking into account our limitations.
-We have to learn how to reach out for support, which might have been unnatural.
+The last stage is acceptance, when we’ve adjusted our lives to better care for ourselves.
+This can mean improving coping skills, changing up exercise and physical activities, exploring new hobbies and interests, adapting our daily routines, and recognizing our limitations.
+It’s also about learning to reach out for support, even if it doesn’t come naturally.

 Coping with stress is all about turning off our adrenaline, which is our body's only way of helping us.
 This is true when we are in a stressful situation and when we are thinking about a stressful situation.
 This includes when we are processing the loss of a loved one or loss of health or pain.
 When our adrenaline is running, we are irritable and then become anxious.
 Adrenaline speeds up our heart rate and our breathing and it shuts down our digestion and immune system.
 The stress cycle ends with us feeling depleted or depressed.
 We are more apt to get sick when our stress cycle is running because our immune system is off.
 It's off because our body pulls all our resources to fight or flee. #copingwithillnessandpain